kvirkki/aiven-docs/docs/products/alloydb-omni.md

 Harness the speed and scalability of Google AlloyDB Omni on any cloud, managed by Aiven.

 Aiven for AlloyDB Omni is a managed version of Google AlloyDB Omni.
-It combines the power of Google's advanced database technology and AI capabilities with the ease of use and multi-cloud flexibility of the Aiven platform for Google Cloud, Amazon Web Services, and Microsoft Azure.
+It combines the power of Google's advanced database technology, new columnar engine, and AI capabilities with the ease of use and multi-cloud flexibility of the Aiven platform for Google Cloud, Amazon Web Services, and Microsoft Azure.

 ## Features and benefits

-Aiven for AlloyDB Omni brings you:

-- The raw power of Google's AlloyDB Omni, purpose-built for mission-critical PostgreSQL workloads
-- The simplicity, flexibility, and accelerated time-to-market benefits of a managed service from Aiven
+Aiven for AlloyDB Omni brings you raw power of Google's AlloyDB Omni, purpose-built for mission-critical PostgreSQL workloads.
+It offers simplicity, flexibility, and accelerated time-to-market benefits of a managed service from Aiven.

-### Full PostgreSQL compatibility
+- Full PostgreSQL compatibility

   Aiven for AlloyDB Omni is designed to be fully compatible with PostgreSQL, ensuring that existing applications and tools work seamlessly without requiring any code changes.
-It utilizes standard PostgreSQL drivers, and supports a wide range of PostgreSQL extensions and flags.
+It utilizes standard PostgreSQL drivers and supports a wide range of PostgreSQL extensions and flags.

-### High performance
+- High performance

-Aiven for AlloyDB Omni's in-memory columnar storage and intelligent query processing delivers up to 2x faster performance for transactional workloads, 100x faster analytical queries, and 10x faster vector queries than standard PostgreSQL, according to Google.
+  Compared to standard PostgreSQL, Aiven for AlloyDB Omni's in-memory columnar storage and intelligent query processing delivers up to 2x faster performance for transactional workloads, 100x faster analytical queries, and 10x faster vector queries, according to Google.

-Up to 2x faster than standard PostgreSQL for transactional workloads and up to 100x faster analytical queries than standard PostgreSQL, according to Google.

-### Managed service simplicity
+- Managed service simplicity

-Aiven handles all the operational complexities, including provisioning, scaling, backups, upgrades, and high availability.
-This frees your team to focus on innovation and building apps, not database administration.

-Aiven handles the provisioning of Aiven for AlloyDB Omni on any major cloud, and takes care of routine tasks like backups, scaling, upgrades, and high availability.
-This gives you the freedom to focus on your applications, not database management.
+  Aiven handles the provisioning of Aiven for AlloyDB Omni on any major cloud and takes care of routine tasks like backups, scaling, upgrades, and high availability.
+This gives you the freedom to focus on innovation and building applications, not database management.

-### Built-in generative AI
+- Built-in generative AI

   Build and deploy powerful generative AI applications directly on your operational data.
   Leverage vector embeddings, perform lightning-fast vector similarity searches, and access cutting-edge AI models within your database, all with the familiarity of SQL.

-### Multi-cloud & hybrid flexibility
+- Multi-cloud and hybrid flexibility

-Deploy and manage Aiven for AlloyDB Omni seamlessly across AWS, GCP, Azure, or on-premises.
+  Deploy and manage Aiven for AlloyDB Omni seamlessly across AWS, Google Cloud, Azure, or on-premises.
 Achieve maximum flexibility and agility anywhere you use PostgreSQL.

-### Enterprise-grade security
+- Enterprise-grade security

   Securely access your operational data, open-source genAI data, and your AI models stored locally or remotely.
 Leverage end-to-end encryption, private networking, and role-based access control for peace of mind.

-### Seamless scalability
+- Seamless scalability

   Scale your database effortlessly with Aiven's auto-scaling features, ensuring optimal performance even during peak loads.

+- Cost-efficiency

+  Benefit from predictable and transparent, pay-as-you-go pricing with no hidden fees or charges.

 ## Key use cases

-Aiven for AlloyDB Omni is ideal for a variety of data-intensive applications and use cases, including:
+Aiven for AlloyDB Omni is ideal for a variety of data-intensive applications and use cases,
+including:

+- Data-intensive applications with complex workloads

-- Data-Intensive Applications with Complex Workloads: Reduce response times for applications that require a combination of high transactional throughput and complex analytical queries, such as those in healthcare or gaming.
+  Reduce response times for
+  applications that require a combination of high transactional throughput and complex analytical queries, such as those in healthcare or gaming.
+- High-performance transactional workloads

-- High-Performance Transactional Workloads: Increase the throughput for applications that require high transaction rates, low latency, and consistent performance, such as e-commerce platforms or financial systems.
+  Increase the throughput for applications that require high transaction rates, low latency, and consistent performance, such as e-commerce platforms or financial systems.
+- Multi-cloud deployments

-- Multi-Cloud Deployments: Adopt the AlloyDB Omni advanced features and performance on the cloud or clouds of your choice with centralized management through the Aiven platform.
+  Adopt Aiven for AlloyDB Omni advanced features and performance on the cloud or clouds of your choice with centralized management through the Aiven platform.
+- High-traffic web applications

-- High-Traffic Web Applications: Handle large volumes of concurrent users and transactions with ease, ensuring a smooth user experience.
+  Handle large volumes of concurrent users and transactions with ease, ensuring a smooth user experience.
+- Real-time analytics and dashboards

-- Real-Time Analytics and Dashboards: Process and analyze massive datasets in real time to generate actionable insights, track key performance indicators, and drive faster decision-making.
+  Process and analyze massive datasets in real time to generate actionable insights, track key performance indicators, and drive faster decision-making.
-- Machine Learning and AI Applications: Build and deploy generative AI applications directly on your operational data, using the familiarity of SQL.
+- Machine learning and AI applications

+  Build and deploy generative AI applications directly on your operational data, using the familiarity of SQL.

 ## How it works